Stanislav Kolíbal: Former Uncertain Indicated

-The exhibition will be accompanied with a 220-page comprehensive and lavishly illustrated catalogue.
+The exhibition is be accompanied with a 220-page comprehensive and lavishly illustrated catalogue.
 In his 100-page biographical essay, Dieter Bogner “revives” Kolíbal’s “interesting life” from the 1930s until the present day.
 The complex compilation of materials representing the main lines of Kolíbal’s life is completed with images from all the periods of his life and documenting his artistic output.

 The second part of the catalogue comprises reflections of a number of leading experts, both Czech and international, including art historian Terezie Nekvindová (Academy of Fine Arts, Prague), mathematician Jaroslav Nešetřil (Charles University, Prague), linguist Martin Prinzhorn (University of Vienna), architecture theorist Jan Tábor (Vienna), and curators Christian Rattemeyer (Museum of Modern Art, New York), Juliet Bingham (Tate Modern, London), and Alicia Knock (Centre Pompidou, Paris).
 Karel Štědrý and Patrik Svoboda are responsible for the graphic design.
 The catalogue is edited by Dieter Bogner and Adam Budak and published by Walter König Verlag.